evidentlyai/evidently/docs/book/get-started/tutorial.md

 report
 ```

-You can easily combine individual metrics, presets and functions to generate multiple column metrics in a single list:
+You can easily combine individual metrics, presets and metric generators in a single list:

 ```
 report = Report(metrics=[